-Key Roles in a Toastmaster’s Evening
+Key Roles in a Toastmaster’s Meeting

-Learning opportunity: to make yourself and other members more aware of the use of language in speaking and to notice when others have particularly good or less than high quality signs of literacy and grammar.
+Learning opportunity: to make yourself and other members more aware of the use of language in speaking, and to notice when others have particularly good or less than high quality signs of literacy and grammar.
 Becoming more aware of these issues can assist your own speaking performance.

 Learning opportunity: to gain an overall view of how an evenings event works time wise; to learn how timing (or lack of it) affects peoples speeches and the flow of a speech; to contribute to the overall smooth running of the evening.
-Even experience speakers can benefit from doing this role from time to time – but it is also a good role for the beginner – perhaps as “assistant timekeeper”.
+Even experienced speakers can benefit from doing this role from time to time – but it is also a good role for the beginner – perhaps as “assistant timekeeper”.